RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 To keep this article consistent, I will provide the same examples from the different price ranges of cymbals I listed above and keep them grouped by brand.
 Instead of just talking about what expensive cymbals are made of, I will share what each cymbal discussed above is made of for a better comparison.
 I did not include the material for the cymbal packs.

 This doesn’t mean that every single expensive cymbal is made from the exact materials listed below.
-However, cymbals are traditionally made from bell bronze, malleable bronze, brass, or nickel silver, although some other materials are also used.
+However, cymbals, according to Billy Brennan on the Modern Drummer website, are traditionally made from bell bronze, malleable bronze, brass, or nickel silver, although some other materials are also used.

 It should be noted here that cymbals are a lot like guitars in that expensive and cheaper models are often made with the same or similar materials, but not always.